WellAssured/lambda-stripe-charge/README.md

-# lambda-mailing-list
+# lambda-stripe-charge
-Lambda function to interact with Mailchimp API
+Lambda function to interact with Stripe API